Hesterry/LSC_Source/README.md

-﻿### This is LSC's source code!
+### This is LSC's source code!
 If you want the pre-compiled app, please go to this page: https://github.com/Hesterry/LSC

+### If you intend to release your own version of LSC, in whole or part, please provide credit by linking to this page.
+Thank you!

 ### How Build the Project Files - Requires Unreal Engine v4.20 and Visual Studio